 When Can You Dispute a Will: Wills Variation

-When a loved one passes, you likely believed that their will would make for adequate provisions for you and your children’s care and maintenance.
-However, when you realize that such steps were not taken, you will need to undergo the wills variation process in British Columbia.
-But the process isn’t as easy as thinking your spouse hasn’t provided for you.
-There are specific reasons why you may undergo wills variation–Klein Lawyers explains.
+When a loved one has passed, you may have believed that their will contained adequate provisions for you and your children.
+However, if you find that such steps were not taken, you will need to undergo the wills variation process in British Columbia.
+But the process isn’t cut-and-dry, Klein Lawyers explains.

 - Undue Influence: Undue influence occurs when a person (the will creator) is pressured to perform a legal act that he or she does not truly wish to perform.
 This can occur when a person, sometimes a family member or caregiver, influences or pressures another person to create a will that suits the other person’s best interests.